ivy-llc/ivy/docs/overview/deep_dive/exception_handling.rst

       File "/ivy/ivy/utils/exceptions.py", line 217, in _handle_exceptions
         raise ivy.utils.exceptions.IvyIndexError(

-    IvyIndexError: jax: all: ValueError: axis 2 is out of bounds for array of dimension 1
+    IvyIndexError: jax: all: ValueError: axis 2 is out of bounds for an array of dimension 1

 2. Frontend-only